 Thailand’s Songkran Festival dates back hundreds of years.
 But the Songkran that participants celebrate today is a far cry from the Songkran from only a few generations before.

 Songkran is Thailand’s New Year’s Celebration.
 Many of Thailand’s holidays are based on the lunar calendar, but this is one of the few exceptions.
 In Thailand, New Year’s Day is observed on April 13 every year.
 The official holiday period is extended to April 13-14-15.
 The name Songkran gets its origin from a Sanskrit word (samkranti) meaning ‘astrological passage’.
 This makes sense, given that it marks the beginning of a new year.
-Thailand’s calendar is based on the Buddhist Era, so this year will be 2559 (543 years ahead of the Gregorian calendar).
+Thailand’s calendar is based on the Buddhist Era, so 2016 would be 2559 (just add 543 years to the Gregorian calendar).

 A typical water fight in Bangkok during Songkran

 Back to my point about how much Songkran is different today.
 Originally, the traditional activities that Thais practiced during Songkran were pretty solemn.
 It mainly involved paying respects to their elders, and to Buddha.
 To do this, devout Thais gently pour water onto the hands of their elders, and also on statues of Buddha.
 They also sprinkle water one another to bring about good luck to others.
 Thais also observe other traditions, like cleaning their houses, donating items to local temples, and by releasing animals into the wild.